 - Dogs scare away deer and catch mice, cats (domestic and feral) catch mice, guinea fowl (and to a lesser extent, chickens) eat ticks.

 In the words of Mad-Eye Moody of Harry Potter fame, "Constant Vigilance!"

 As your kids get older, they will probably develop a "creepy crawly" reflex and pull off ticks before they embed.
 Ticks are 'sticky' and need to be plucked off clothing and skin.
-If can be easier if you use tweezers or a tissue to grab the crawler.
+If can be easier if you use tweezers or a tissue to grab a crawling tick.
 Because of this stickiness, ticks can invade your home on clothes, pets and backpacks.
-Drying on "high" for an hour will kill ticks on fabric items.

 When you remove an embedded tick, the squeezing usually kills them.
 If you normally don't kill insects, search your conscience for "Right Action" when it comes to ticks.
 At the very least, remove them from your daily paths.
 Flushing them down the toilet or dropping them in rubbing alcohol will kill them.